saltedlolly/digibyte-seeder/README.md

 COMPILE SOFTWARE
 ----------------

-These instructions are or Ubuntu or Debian.
+These instructions are for Ubuntu or Debian.
 Compiling will require boost and ssl.
 On debian systems, these are provided by `libboost-dev` and `libssl-dev` respectively.

 If running Debian, switch to root: